groq/mlagility/docs/tools_user_guide.md

 Depth of sub-models to inspect within the script.
 Default value is 0, indicating to only analyze models at the top level of the script.
 Depth of 1 would indicate to analyze the first level of sub-models within the top-level models.

 Usage:
-- `benchit benchmark INPUT_SCRIPTS --max-depth DEPTH`
+- `benchit benchmark INPUT_FILES --max-depth DEPTH`

 Also available as an API argument:
 - `benchmark_script(max_depth=...)` (default 0)